Developing microservice applications with the CLI

 appsody repo add <repo-name> <URL>

-As a developer, your enterprise architect might provide you with a URL that points to a set of customized application stacks for your organization.
-This configuration is defined by an
+As a developer, your enterprise architect might provide you with a URL that points to a stack hub, which contains a set of customized application stacks for your organization.
+The stack hub configuration is contained in a repository and defined by an

 appsody repo add <repo-name> <URL> command, supplying a name for the repository and the URL that contains the

 - Run the following command: